LittleTealeaf/SER-225-Team-A2/docs/GameCodeDetails/GameCodeDetailsSubSections/ScreensSubSections/menu-screen.md

 # Menu Screen

+NOTE: WHILE SOME FOLLOWING DOCUMENTATION IS VALID, MANY SPECIFICS HAVE BEEN SIMPLIFIED BY FALL 2021 TEAM A2.
+PLEASE LOOK AT MENU CLASSES AND SCREEN CLASSES FOR COMMENTS EXPLAINING THE INNER WORKINGS OF THE NEW SYSTEM

 The screen handles the logic and graphics related to the menu that is loaded upon the game starting up.

 ![main-menu.PNG](../../../assets/images/main-menu.PNG)